 Associate in Applied Science (A.A.S)

-FLCC's Architectural Technology and Building Sciences degree program prepares you for a variety of career paths in the architectural field and related industries.
-In this program, you'll receive the education you need to prepare for exploring a four-year science or five-year professional architectural degree program.
+FLCC's Architectural Technology degree program will prepare you for a variety of career paths in the architectural field and related industries.
+In this program, you'll receive a solid education that will get you ready to explore a four-year science or five-year professional architectural degree program.
 Completing at least two years of post-secondary training, in addition to developing strong technical skills and gaining experience using CAD systems, will prepare you for opportunities in this field.